karanshergill/CheatSheets/MySQL.md

  - `AUTO INCREMENT`- automatically increments the id by one every time a new item is added to the table.
  - `PRIMARY KEY` - integer value used to uniquely identify each record in the table.
  - `NOW()` - returns the current date and time.

+*Note: String and date data types should be surrounded by single quote (') or double quotes ("), while numbers can be used directly.*

 ---